These are the best places to travel this summer

 Best for paying your respects

-More than 400,000 stark-white tombstones stripe Arlington’s green hillsides, the burial place of veterans from the Revolutionary War to present-day conflicts.
+More than 400,000 stark-white tombstones form lines along Arlington’s hillsides, the burial place of veterans from the Revolutionary War to present-day conflicts.
 Originally the land belonged to Robert E Lee, but it became a Union cemetery after he fled to fight for the South in 1864, never to return.
-Today more than three million tourists pass through Arlington National Cemetery every year.
+Today, more than three million tourists pass through Arlington National Cemetery every year.

-A tour begins at the visitor center, where you can pick up a map and catch a tram to visit the cemetery’s sites.
-(Or you can walk – be forewarned, it’s hilly!)
+A tour begins at the visitor center, where you can pick up a map and catch a tram to visit the cemetery’s sites (or you can walk – be warned, it’s hilly!).
 Just up the hill is the gravesite of John F Kennedy Jr, where the 35th president lies beside his wife, Jacqueline Kennedy, and his two brothers Robert and Edward; an eternal flame flickers 24/7.
-Nearby, stolid soldiers stand guard by the Tomb of the Unknown Soldier, with the changing of the guard taking place around the clock in an elaborate ceremony.
+Nearby, soldiers stand guard by the Tomb of the Unknown Soldier, with the changing of the guard taking place around the clock in an elaborate ceremony.

 All presidents are eligible to be buried here, though there are only two: JFK and William Taft.
 Other prominent Americans include Supreme Court Justice Ruth Bader Ginsburg, heavyweight champ Joe Louis and astronaut and senator John Glenn.
 In Section 27, almost 4000 formerly enslaved individuals are buried on land that was once known as Freedman’s Village, Arlington’s first free neighborhood.